27 Interesting Facts about Equatorial Guinea

 A waterfall near Ureca (Shutterstock)

-17. Equatorial Guinea is named for the Guinea region of West Africa that lies along the Gulf of Guinea and stretches north to the Sahel.
+17. Equatorial Guinea is named for the Guinea region of West Africa, which lies along the Gulf of Guinea and stretches north to the Sahel.
 The “equatorial” part refers to the country’s position just north of the Equator.

 18. There are four countries in the world with the word Guinea in their name: Equatorial Guinea, Guinea and Guinea-Bissau in Africa, and Papua New Guinea in Oceania and Asia.